bwl21/zupfnoter/README.md

     t
     :   The title of the print

     v
     :   List of voices to be shown (it is an array of integer) from 1 to n denoting the voice index.
 Note that the voice index is basically the sequence of voices in the note preview.
-Therefore the %%score directive also influcnces the voice index. s
+Therefore the %%score directive also influcnces the voice index.

+    s
     :   List of synclines to be shown.
-It is an array of array integers denoting the voice pairs for which synchlines shall be drawn. f
+It is an array of array integers denoting the voice pairs for which synchlines shall be drawn.

+    f
     :   List of flowlines to be shown.
-It is an array of integers sf
+It is an array of integers

+    sf
     :   List of subflowlins to be shown.
 It is an array of intenters.
-        Subflowlines are flowlines connecting notes which otherwise have no corresponding note in other displayed voices and therefore would appear as single notes lost in space (without anny connection). startpos
+        Subflowlines are flowlines connecting notes which otherwise have no corresponding note in other displayed voices and therefore would appear as single notes lost in space (without anny connection).

+    startpos
     :   the vertical position to start with the first note.
-It is an integer. j
+It is an integer.

+    j
     :   List of jumplines to be shown.
-It is an array of integers l
+It is an array of integers

+    l
     :   List of voices to consider for vertical layout optimization.
         Defaults to the List specified by v

-3.  control the position of the legend
+4.  control the position of the legend

-        %%%%hn.legend [10,10]
+        %%%%hn.legend {"pos": [10,10]}

     where parameter is the legend position in mm from top left

-4.  augment the content of the legend
+5.  augment the content of the legend

     The content of the legend is derived from the ABC metadata.
 You can append content to the particular lines by defineing an annotation